Javascript Blocker Detected

 Text to video

-/wf /run:video cinematic low angle video of a ronald mcdonald clown eating a square hamburger, the restaurant ((sign text says "Wendys")), ronald mcdonald's clown costume has red afro hair and a red nose with white face paint, the restaurant is brown, the burger is pointy and square, the background has blur bokeh and people are walking around
+/wf /run:video-hunylora-q8 cinematic low angle video of a ronald mcdonald clown eating a square hamburger, the restaurant ((sign text says "Wendys")), ronald mcdonald's clown costume has red afro hair and a red nose with white face paint, the restaurant is brown, the burger is pointy and square, the background has blur bokeh and people are walking around

-The underlying model is called LTX or LightTricks Video.
 In LTX, the structure of the prompt matters a lot.
 A short prompt will result in a static image.
 A prompt with too many actions and instructions will cause the video to pan to different random rooms or characters.

 Best Practices: How to make your images move cohesively